Shop Subscribe

 Indoor Sensory Play & Activities for Infants and Toddlers

-Sensory play and using toys that are made to engage infants and toddlers are an important part of developing the five senses: sight, sound, smell, taste, and touch.
+Sensory play and using toys designed to engage infants and toddlers are important for developing the five senses: sight, sound, smell, taste, and touch.
 Providing opportunities to explore helps them to develop creative, social, emotional, and physical skills.
-The use of multiple senses when exploring their environment helps infants to retain more information and can help with the development of problem solving and communication skills.
+The use of multiple senses when exploring their environment helps infants retain more information and supports the development of problem-solving and communication skills.

 Infant Sensory Toys & Activities